 Dianne will use human analogies as well as dog to dog examples in order to teach you how to understand your dog.

 While Petunia is not the perfect match for every dog, she is wonderful with many of the large and problematic dogs Find Your Inner Dog works with.
 They have successfully added more dogs to their pack who live in total harmony--something they never thought possible.
 As her owner, she NEVER EVER thought that was possible.

 Dianne's passion for animals and senior citizens came together in beautiful harmony for nearly 15 years in her private caregiving practice.
 Animals and their elderly pack leaders are such a thing of beauty to her.
 She was able to help maintain the care of her clients' animals during their darkest periods of illness at home and witness the ongoing bond of love that can fill so many voids in both human and dog.
 Due to the high demand for her dog training business, she closed her care practice in 2016.
 She and her pack continue to volunteer their time visiting the elderly and spreading joy wherever they can.

 Dianne continues to study hands-on with trainers and behaviorists who specialize in human and dog aggression in order to bring the most effective techniques to her clients.
-Her most recent studies include the innovative, trademarked teaching of CCR by Alicia Bloomfield.
+Her most recent studies include the innovative, trademarked teachings of CCR by Alicia Bloomfield.
 CCR is short for Conditioned Calming Response and is only taught hands-on.
 Dianne is the first trainer in Arizona to be trained in it.